opencog/atomspace/opencog/README.md

                    atoms.
 It assures that only one version of any given atom can ever be found in an AtomSpace.

-<dt>persist    <dd>Methods for communication between servers, also,
-                   saving/restoring the AtomSpace to disk/databases.

 <dt>query      <dd>Pattern matching for the atomspace.
 Allows for
                    specific patterns to be extracted from the atomspace.
                    Like SQL, but for graphs, instead of tables.